coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 ## Favored Class

-A character's favored class doesn't count against him or her when determining experience point penalties for multiclassing.
+A character’s favored class doesn’t count against him or her when determining experience point penalties for multiclassing.

 ## Race and Languages